PeyvandQuanchi/A-CNN-Classifier-for-CIFAR10-Image-Recognition/README.md

-# CIFAR-10 VisionNet - Convolutional Neural Network for Image Classification
+# CIFAR-10 Classifier - Convolutional Neural Network for Image Classification

-**CIFAR-10 VisionNet** is a custom Convolutional Neural Network (CNN) built from scratch using TensorFlow/Keras to classify images from the CIFAR-10 dataset.
+**CIFAR-10 Classifier** is a custom Convolutional Neural Network (CNN) built from scratch using TensorFlow/Keras to classify images from the CIFAR-10 dataset.
 This dataset consists of 60,000 32x32 color images across 10 object categories, including airplanes, cats, cars, and more.
 The project focuses on creating a deep learning model capable of accurately recognizing and classifying images from the CIFAR-10 dataset using a custom CNN architecture.

 ## Overview